dhenryopen/FRC-2016/Robolog/server/README.md

 1. Create an Ubuntu server using your own hardware or a hosted VM
 2. Make the server accessible to external clients (optional)
 3. Download and configure the CKAN prerequisites (e.g. open-jdk, solr, git, postgres and python)
-4. Download the CKAN source code package
+4. Download and install the CKAN source code package
-5. Create a CKAN configuration file (development.ini)
+5. Configure CKAN-related directories and configuration files and the CKAN repository
+6. Test your installation
+7. Clone the Robolog repository to access the client scripts and sample data
-6. Create your Team's "robolog.cfg" file with the appropriate parameter settings
+8. Create your Team's "robolog.cfg" file with the appropriate parameter settings
-7. Load a sample telemetry log file and verify that it's visible in the CKAN portal and accessible via its URL
+9. Load a sample telemetry log file and verify that it's visible in the CKAN portal and accessible via its URL

 ## Prerequisities